 When we acquire another company, the purchase price is allocated, as applicable, among acquired tangible net assets, identifiable intangible assets, and goodwill as required by U.S. GAAP.
 Goodwill represents the excess of the aggregate purchase price over the fair value of net assets of the acquired businesses.
-Goodwill is tested for impairment annually, or more frequently if changes in circumstance or the occurrence of events suggest impairment exists.
+Goodwill is tested for impairment annually or more frequently if changes in circumstance or the occurrence of events suggest impairment exists.
 We evaluate the carrying value of goodwill based on a single reporting unit annually as of December 31 and more frequently if certain indicators are present or changes in circumstances suggest that impairment may exist.
-The test for impairment requires us to make several estimates about fair value, principally related to the determination that we operate as a single unit and therefore that fair value is based on the our market capitalization.
+The test for impairment requires us to make several estimates about fair value, principally related to the determination that we operate as a single reporting unit and therefore that fair value is based on the our market capitalization.
 Our estimates associated with the goodwill impairment tests are considered critical due to the amount of goodwill recorded on our consolidated balance sheets and the judgment required in determining fair value amounts.
-Goodwill was \$11.0 million as of March 31, 2008, and \$10.9 million as of December 31, 2007.
-We have determined that no impairment indicators exist as of March 31, 2008.
+Goodwill was \$11.0 million as of June 30, 2008, and \$10.9 million as of December 31, 2007.
+We have determined that no impairment indicators exist as of June 30, 2008.

 Other intangible assets consist primarily of purchased developed technology, patents, customer relationships, and trademarks and are amortized over their estimated useful lives, ranging from 5 to 17 years.
 We review these intangible assets for impairment as changes in circumstance or the occurrence of events suggest the remaining value may not be recoverable.
 The evaluation of asset impairments related to other intangible assets requires us to make assumptions about future cash flows over the life of the asset being evaluated.
 These assumptions require significant judgment and actual results may differ from assumed or estimated amounts.
-In January 2008 we were notified by one of the customers of our Biomateriali subsidiary that they would no longer purchase certain product lines from us, and, as a result, we incurred an impairment charge of \$0.4 million related to the write-down of certain acquired intangible assets related to that customer relationship.
-Other intangible assets, net of accumulated amortization, were \$3.5 million as of March 31, 2008, and \$3.9 million as of December 31, 2007.
+In January 2008 we were notified by one of the customers of our Biomateriali subsidiary that they would no longer purchase a certain product line from us, and, as a result, we recorded an impairment charge of \$0.4 million related to the write-down of certain acquired intangible assets related to that customer relationship.
+In June 2008, we recorded an impairment charge of \$48,000 related to patents which were deemed to have no value based upon a lack of future expected economic benefits.
+Other intangible assets, net of accumulated amortization, were \$3.3 million as of June 30, 2008, and \$3.9 million as of December 31, 2007.